cameronrtucker/Steganography-Project/README.md

-Stenography Project for Team Mangos
+Stenography Project for Team Mangos:
 Cameron Tucker and Ella Self